joecity/jekyll-now/_drafts/2015-02-02-pair-programming-tips.md

 ### Works best with complex code

 Pairing when designing new, or complex code gets the most benefits from collaborative intelligence.
 As developers though, there will always be boring scaffolding code that we have to write.
-I can recall sitting down for the day and being able to see the next 500 lines of simple code that I had to write.
+We have all had that feeling where we sit down for the day and feel like we can see in our heads the next 500 lines of simple code that we have to write.

 Tasks like this can be monotonous when pairing, and may reap fewer benefits from it.